-- find out what this worry is based on; - help the person to identify what may cause the intention of the child to run away; - help the person to work out a preventive strategy; - offer direct contact for the child; - offer mediation or family therapy if necessary.
+- Find out what this worry is based on; - Help the person to identify what may cause the intention of the child to run away; - Help the person to work out a preventive strategy; - Offer direct contact for the child; - Offer mediation or family therapy if necessary.

-Remember that, as first contact person after the call, you play an important role in mediating between parents and children.
+Remember that you play an important role in mediating between parents and children.
 You might also contribute to the prevention of cases of runaways.
 From the first telephone contact, always reassure both the parents and the child that there are solutions to their conflicts - other than throwing the child out from home/running away from home.
 Keep in mind your role and the capacity you have to mediate within the family, and remind parents that: